Large Language Model Instruction Following: A Survey of Progresses and Challenges: Instruction-related Applications

 \subsection{Data and Feature Augmentation}

 Task instructions are regarded as indirect supervision resources where sometimes superficial and assertive rules are embedded.
-These rules are also known as \textit{labeling functions} that can be directly applied for annotations (e.g., the sentence ``\textit{a very fair price}'' is sentiment positive because \textit{``the word `price' is directly preceded by `fair' ''}).
-Therefore, some existing works also employed the instruction as a distant supervision to perform data or feature augmentation~\cite{srivastava2018zero,hancock2018training,ye2020teaching}.
-For instance, \citet{srivastava2017joint} used a semantic parser to convert natural language explanations into logical forms, and applied them on all instances in the dataset to generate additional binary features.
-While \citet{wang2020learning} utilized the label explanations to annotate the raw corpus automatically and trained the classifier on the resulting noisy data.
+These rules are also known as \textit{labeling functions} that can be directly applied for annotations.\footnote{For example, if ``a very fair price'' is sentiment-positive, every sentence with a similar adj-noun collocation as ``fair price'' will be positive as well.} Therefore, some existing works also employed the instruction as a distant supervision to perform data or feature augmentation~\cite{srivastava2018zero,hancock2018training,ye2020teaching}.
+For instance, \citet{srivastava2017joint} used a semantic parser to convert natural language explanations into logical forms, and applied them on all instances in the dataset to generate additional binary features. \citet{wang2020learning} utilized the label explanations to annotate the raw corpus automatically and trained the classifier on the resulting noisy data.

 Besides the straightforward augmentation, \citet{su2022one} further used the task instruction to enrich the model representation and achieved strong cross-task generalization.
 Specifically, they trained an embedding model (a single encoder) on the diverse instruction datasets with contrastive learning, and then used this model to produce task-specific representations based on the instruction for the downstream unseen tasks.